cosmos/interchain-attestation/docs/architecture/adr-001-light-client.md

   because all of that would happen in the middleware.
 If you simply queried the light client you would think that a packet can be proven.
 - If even possible, it would be hacky and a counterintuitive flow

-## Decision

-The chosen solution is to use a conditional light client with a prover light client.
-Even though the IBC Middleware solution can potentially be more flexible in some ways, it has some fundamental issues that would make it hard to implement and maintain.

-The conditional light client solution is more modular and follows the design of IBC more closely.
-It can easily be extended to new types of light clients and proving mechanisms.

 ### Conditional Light Client with a prover light client

 The solution with a conditional light client is based on a concept discussed in